-Pretty soon after you’ve started out on your Application Portfolio Management journey you may run into a problem: What is an Application anyway?
+Pretty soon after you’ve started out on your Application Portfolio Management (APM) journey, you may run into a problem: What is an Application anyway?

 Some are obvious, like servers or laptops - those aren’t software at all.
-And everyone will agree that your ERP system is an Application.
-But many will fall into that murky area in-between.
+Everyone will agree that your ERP system is an Application, but many will fall into that murky area in-between.
 Is a spreadsheet an application?
 An ETL Tool?
 A PDF writer?
 And in the meantime, your CIO is demanding to know how many applications you have.

 TOGAF, for example, defines an Application Component as “an encapsulation of application functionality aligned to implementation structure, which is modular and replaceable.
 It encapsulates its behavior and data, provides services, and makes them available through interfaces.
 For example, a business application such as an Accounting, Payroll, or CRM System.”

-In this case “an encapsulation of application functionality aligned to implementation structure” means the application does something, and is implemented on some kind of technology platform like an operating system or a server.
+In this case, “an encapsulation of application functionality aligned to implementation structure” means the application does something and is implemented on some kind of technology platform like an operating system or a server.

-Technopedia is a little more helpful: “Application software is a program or group of programs designed for end users.
+Technopedia is a little more helpful: “Application software is a program or group of programs designed for end-users.
 These programs are divided into two classes: system software and application software.
-While system software consists of low-level programs that interact with computers at a basic level, application software resides above system software and includes applications such as database programs, word processors and spreadsheets.
+While system software consists of low-level programs that interact with computers at a basic level, application software resides above system software and includes applications such as database programs, word processors, and spreadsheets.
 Application software may be bundled with system software or published alone.
 Application software may simply be referred to as an Application.”

 The definition in the Ardoq metamodel tries to be specific about what it is that makes an application different from other types of software: